Business Writing Style Guide

 Acronyms

-Both styles generally require periods for Latin abbreviations, including e.g. and i.e. I follow this.
+Both styles generally require periods for Latin abbreviations, including e.g. and i.e.

 Commas

-Comma rules are easy enough, except when it comes to separating a list of three or more terms, when deciding whether to place a comma before the conjunction (typically or or and).
+Comma rules are easy enough, except when it comes to separating a list of three or more terms, when deciding whether to place a comma before the conjunction (typically “or” or “and”).
 The issues are consistency and, arguably, clarity.

 American English usage usually requires a comma after “e.g.”; British English does not.
 I follow the economy of British English and do not follow “e.g.” with a comma.